-Stay on Disneyland Resort property and guests are allowed early entry on certain days.
-Extra Magic Hour allows registered Disneyland Resort Hotel Guests with (their valid theme park admission), entry one hour prior to the official Park opening.
-Here’s the schedule: Disneyland Park on Tuesdays, Thursdays and Saturdays.
-Disney California Adventure Park on Mondays, Wednesdays, Fridays and Sundays.
+Stay on Disneyland Resort property and guests are allowed early entry into the theme parks.
+This “Early Entry” allows registered Disneyland Resort Hotel Guests with (their valid theme park admission), entry 30 minutes prior to the official Park opening.

 Always Rope Drop

 While others are sleeping in on vacation, you should be arriving to the Park gates at least 30 minutes early for “rope drop”.
 Even better?
 45-60 minutes before the Park opens officially.

 Early birds may have the opportunity to walk on Main Street U.S.A. and line up at the “rope” when the Park opens.
 You’ll also have a huge advantage of lighter morning crowds than those guests who decided to arrive in the afternoon.